Near optimal sample complexity for matrix and tensor normal models via geodesic convexity: Proofs of results in sec:sample-complexity Section 2 and thm:tensor-frobenius Theorem 1.10 Section 2 and Theorem 1.10

 The $00$ component of the Hessian is a scalar $\nabla^{2}_{00} f = \tr[\rho]$, and for $a \geq 1$ we think of each $0a$ component as a vector:

 The diagonal components involve only one-body marginals of $\rho$:

 And the off-diagonal components involve two-body marginals:

-Therefore in \cref{atoaaRobustness} and \cref{btoaaRobustness}, we will prove perturbation bounds on one-body marginals, and in \cref{btoabRobustness} we will prove perturbation bounds on two-body marginals.
+In \cref{atoaaRobustness} and \cref{btoaaRobustness}, we will prove perturbation bounds on one-body marginals, and in \cref{btoabRobustness} we will prove perturbation bounds on two-body marginals.
 This will allow us to bound the change in the $0a$ components, diagonal components, and the off-diagonal components, respectively.
-Then, following the structure of the proof of \cref{thm:tensor-convexity}, we will collect all the term-wise bounds to prove an overall bound at the end of the section.
+Following the structure of the proof of \CREFmain{thm:tensor-convexity}{Proposition~2.17}, we will collect all the term-wise bounds to prove an overall bound at the end of the section.

 \begin{lemma} For $\samp \in \R^{D \times n}$ and a symmetric matrix $\delta \in \Mat(d_{a})$ such that $\|\delta\|_{\op} \leq 1$, if we denote $\samp' := e^{\delta_{(a)}} \samp$ then

 \end{lemma} \begin{proof}By definition, $\|\rho_{\samp'}^{(a)} - \rho_{\samp}^{(a)}\|_{\op} = \sup_{\|Z\|_{1} \leq 1} \langle Z_{(a)}, \rho_{\samp'} - \rho_{\samp} \rangle $.
 Let $\delta' := e^{\delta} - I_{a}$.
 Note that $\|\delta'\|_{\op} \leq 2 \|\delta\|_{\op}$ by \cref{f:expTaylor} and our assumption $\|\delta\|_{\op} \leq 1$.
 Now